egglestn/quiz/README.md

 # README

 TODO:
-* Ability to know what answer the user selected
 * Ability to link back to dashboard / homepage from somewhere (!)
 * Section display and links
 * Scoring